Comics I’m looking forward to reading the most this week:

 Fantastic Four #511–524

-Super-hero.
-Waid & Weiringo are a perfect team for the FF.
-The series started out at the cheaper price which meant the TPB issue wasn’t considered (although they raised the price later) and it was a (very) minor protest at Marvel having booted them off the first time round.
-Stopped once Waid & Weiringo finished.
+Superhero.
+Mark Waid Mike Weiringo are a perfect team for the FF.
+The series started out at the cheaper price, which meant the TPB issue wasn’t considered (although they raised the price later) and it was a (very) minor protest at Marvel having booted them off the first time round.
+Stopped once Waid and Weiringo finished.